 Phasma and Panegyris de Triumpho Granatensi may have been parts of this work.

 Elegies and orations

-The two preserved fragments from an academic oration preserved in the preface to Framea presumably belonged to this group of works
+The fragments from two academic orations cited in the preface to Framea may have belonged to this group of works.

-Commentaria ad vitas C. Iulii Octavii et Tyberii Cęsarum.
+Commentaria ad vitas C. Iulii, Octavii et Tyberii Caesarum.

 Translation of Pseudo-Andronicos: περὶ παθῶν

-According to the vita this work contained/discussed Latin neologisms from the previous 700 years.
+According to the vita this work presented Latin vocabulary (including material from the Romance vernaculars) in a systematic arrangement.

-The fundamental work on Pompilio's life and works is done by Wouter Bracke in his doctoral thesis (Bracke 1993; unedited) and several articles.
+The fundamental work on Pompilio's life and works is by Wouter Bracke in his doctoral thesis (Bracke 1993; unpublished) and in several articles.

 Wouter Bracke, Pietro Paolo Pompilio grammatico e poeta.
 Tesi di dottorato di ricerca (Messina 1993).

 Wouter Bracke, "Paolo Pompilio, una carriera mancata," Principato ecclesiastico e riuso dei classici.
 Gli Umanisti e Alessandro VI.
 Atti del convegno a. c. di D. Canfora et al. (Bari-Monte Sant' Angelo, 22-24 maggio 2000), Roma nel Rinascimento (Roma 2002) 429-438.